Analyzing Android performance issues

 Traceview is a graphical viewer to see logs created by an Android application.
 Via Traceview you can measure the performance of your application to identify performance problems.

-To start tracing an application select your application process in the Devices view and select the Start Method Profiling button as depicted in the following screenshot.
+To start tracing an application select your application process in the Devices view and select the button as depicted in the following screenshot.

 Use your application and re-press the same button to stop profiling.
 This will open a new editor which shows you the tracing results.